Königsstuhl (horse): Awards

 Königsstuhl was the German Horse of the Year in 1979.
 Champion sire in 1988 and 1994.

 Stud record

 Königsstuhl was one of the Germany's most successful sires.
 He was named as Champion sire in 1988 and in 1994.

 One of his notable offspring is Monsun, a leading racehorse and sire.
-Another son, Lavirco, was the 1996 Deutsches Derby winner.
+Another son, Lavirco, was the Deutsches Derby winner in 1996.
+His son Protectionist won the 2014 Melbourne Cup.